 Lorraine is also a Non-Executive Director of Queensland Electricity Transmission Corporation Limited (Powerlink) and a Non-Executive Director of Good Environmental Choice Australia (GECA).
 She has previously held the roles of Member of the Victorian Government’s Interim Targets Independent Expert Panel, Chief Clean Energy Advisor to the Queensland Government, Member of NSW Climate Change Council and a Partner at EY.

-Lorraine has been an independent member of TSA’s Research and Advisory Committee since 2017.
-She is a Graduate of the Australian Institute of Company Directors and a Fellow of the Australian Academy of Technological Sciences and Engineering.
+Lorraine is a Graduate of the Australian Institute of Company Directors and a Fellow of the Australian Academy of Technological Sciences and Engineering.

-A scientist/ ecologist by training, Vaughan is well known for his dedication to improving SA’s waste and recycling sector, hitting high profile milestones such as expanding container deposits in 2002 while he was at the SA EPA (where he also regulated the tyre industry among others), and establishing a new government statutory authority Zero Waste SA 2003 (its inaugural Chief Executive).
+Vaughan Levitzke is a trained scientist/ ecologist and is well known for his dedication to improving SA’s waste and recycling sector, hitting high-profile milestones such as expanding container deposits in 2002 while he was at the SA EPA (where he also regulated the tyre industry among others), and establishing a new government statutory authority Zero Waste SA 2003 (its inaugural Chief Executive).

-Vaughan is now focusing on the circular economy, extended producer responsibility and new international impact initiatives.
-He is Chair of not for profit Circular 360, and Chair of South Australia’s Native Vegetation Council.
+Vaughan is now focusing on circular economy and extended producer responsibility through his consulting company, Circular Economy Advisory and on new international impact initiatives as Chair of Circular360.
+He is also Chair of South Australia’s Native Vegetation Council.

 Silvio is a graduate of the University of Sussex (UK) with a thesis on Issues of Integration of the European Aerospace Industry.